-Hold the rotor head, and pinch the fuel line to stop the fuel supply.
-If it still does not stop, pull off the fuel line from the carburetor.
-It is necessary to readjust the throttle linkage so that the carburetor rotor is fully closed when the throttle stick and throttle trim on the transmitter are fully pulled Down.
+Hold the rotor head, and pinch the silicone tube to stop the fuel supply.
+If it still does not stop, pull off the fuel tubing from the carburetor.
+It is necessary to readjust the throttle linkage so that the carburetor rotor is fully closed when the throttle stick and throttle trim on the transmitter are fully pulled down.